Allocation of Computing Resources

 • If a value of m is specified, it is assumed that the number of cores is required in proportion to it.
 Specifically, as follows.

 • If p=1:t=4:c=4:m=9142M (initial value 4571M x2) is specified for a job using System B, the c option requires 4 cores and the m option requires 2 cores.
-In this case, the number of cores for the option that allocates more cores is used as the value of c, resulting in a job with 4 cores per process.
+In this case, the number of cores of the option that allocates more cores is used as the value of c, resulting in a job with 4 cores per process.
 Although the job uses 4 cores per process, the maximum amount of memory is the specified resource (9142M).

 • If it is specified that p=1:t=2:c=2:m=13713M (initial value 4571M x3) in a job using system B, the c option require 2 cores and the m option require 3 cores.
 In this case, the number of cores required by the m option is larger than that required by the c option, resulting in 3 cores job per process.

-• If you use system G, you can require resources with either ptcm option or g option.
+If you use system G, you can require resources with either ptcm option or g option.

 • When you require GPU using g option, it will become as follows.